ONSdigital/dp-api-tests/README.md

 If you're running applications using websysd ensure `InheritEnvironment` is set to true in the `websysd.json` file.

-The acceptance tests are split between running in publishing or web and result in different results/responses; by default you should be running the services in publishing.
+The acceptance tests are split between running in *publishing* or *web* and result in different results/responses; by default you should be running the services in publishing.

 To test services in publishing run the following command:

-`cd publishing; go test ./...`
+`cd publishing && go test ./...`

 To run the web tests, make sure all instances of your API services are running in web and then run the following command:

-`cd web; go test ./...`
+`cd web && go test ./...`

 ### Testing standards